Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     MediaControlServer.Stop();
     ```

-## Updating and Retrieving Playlist
+## Creating and Retrieving Playlist

 To create a playlist from the server side and retrieve it on the client side, follow these steps: